Interactive Terminal Sessions

 File Transfers

 For sharing files across nodes, use the noBGP file sharing system rather than scp through a session.
-The shared drive is mounted at /mnt/nobgp on all nodes in the same network and is accessible via browser at https://files.nobgp.com/NETWORK_NAME.
+A network's shared drive appears at /mnt/nobgp/networks/<network> on all nodes in that network (agent 0.4.54+; before that, at the mount root — see What the mount contains), and you can browse it in the web dashboard under Networks → your network → Files.

 You: I need to move a backup from db-server to app-server

-AI: The easiest way is to copy it to /mnt/nobgp on db-server.
+AI: The easiest way is to copy it to /mnt/nobgp/networks/production on db-server.

 All nodes in the same network can access it from there.